What is a dividend?

-The board of directors of the company decides on the amount of dividends paid and at what intervals
+The board of directors of a company decides on the amount of dividends paid and at what intervals.

 Why do companies pay dividends?

-Dividends reflect positively on a company.
-On the one hand, investors buy shares because they expect the value of a company’s stocks to increase over time, on the other hand, they buy shares to receive annual or quarterly dividend payments in return for their investment.
+Dividends reflect positively on a company, its performance and perceived value.
+Investors buy shares because they expect the value of a company’s stocks to increase over time, and they also buy shares to receive annual or quarterly dividend payments in return for their investment.

 Are investors entitled to dividend payments?

 Dividends provide investors with additional income.
-However, shareholders are not entitled to dividend payments, as it is up to the issuing company whether to distribute dividends, depending on factors such as positive company performance, plans that require a company to reinvest all earnings for future growth, and others.
+However, shareholders are not automatically entitled to dividend payments, as it is up to the issuing company whether to distribute dividends.
+This decision depends on factors such as positive company performance, plans that require a company to reinvest all earnings for future growth, and others.

 How much in dividends do companies pay?

-Stock dividends are paid to shareholders depending on the number of shares they hold in a company.
+Stock dividends are paid to shareholders in proportion to the number of shares they hold in a company.
 Dividends are usually paid once a year, sometimes on a quarterly basis, meaning four times a year.
 A healthy percentage of profits used by a company for dividend payment is about 35% to 55%.